Donald Trump Jr.

+Trump has authored two books: Triggered in 2019 and Liberal Privilege in 2020.
+In 2023, he launched a podcast, Triggered with Don Jr.

+In 2024, Trump joined the venture capital firm 1789 Capital as a partner and joined the board of directors of Credova.

-Early life
+Early life and education

-Trump was born on December 31, 1977, in Manhattan, New York City, to Ivana and Donald Trump.
+Donald John Trump Jr. was born on December 31, 1977, in Manhattan, New York City, to Ivana and Donald Trump.
 He has two younger siblings, Ivanka and Eric.
 He also has two half siblings, Tiffany, from his father's marriage to Marla Maples, and Barron, from his father's current marriage to Melania Trump.
 Through his father, Trump is a grandson of Fred Trump and Mary Anne MacLeod, and a great-grandson of Frederick Trump and Elizabeth Christ Trump, the latter of whom founded what became the Trump Organization.
 As a boy, Trump found a role model in his maternal grandfather, Miloš Zelníček, who had a home near Prague, where he spent summers camping, fishing, hunting and learning the Czech language.

 His parents divorced when he was 12 years old due to his father having an extramarital affair.
 Trump Jr. was estranged from his father for one year after the divorce, furious at his actions which broke up the family.

 Trump was educated at Buckley School and The Hill School, a college preparatory boarding school in Pottstown, Pennsylvania, followed by the University of Pennsylvania's (Penn) Wharton School, where he graduated in 2000 with a B.S. in Economics.